sealingtech/EDCOP/README.md

 # EDCOP
 The Expandable Defensive Cyber Operations Platform

+NOTE:  This is still in the prototype phase.
+While the tools work, there are some growing pains as well as known and possibly unknown defects.

+EDCOP is a bootable ISO based on Centos 7.
+EDCOP will install all the necessary components required for deploying EDCOP-Tools (available seperately here: https://github.com/sealingtech/EDCOP-TOOLS).

 ## Overview
 ---
 The EDCOP is a platform to deploy virtual network defense tools on.